Philip Livingston (1686–1749): Early life

-Philip Livingston was the fourth child and second son of Robert Livingston and Alida (née Schulyer) van Rensselaer Livingston.
-He was born on July 9, 1686 in his father's Albany, New York town house, at "Elm Tree Corner", the intersection of State and Pearl Streets and one of early Albany's principal crossroads.
+Philip Livingston was the fourth child and second son of Robert Livingston and Alida (née Schuyler) van Rensselaer Livingston.
+He was born on July 9, 1686, in his father's Albany, New York town house, at "Elm Tree Corner", the intersection of State and Pearl Streets and one of early Albany's principal crossroads.
 The name commemorates a legendary elm tree that reputedly was planted in 1735 by a young Philip Livingston in front of his father's house on the northwestern corner.
 Something of an Albany landmark, the old elm was removed in June 1877.

 At the time of Philip's birth, his father was downriver in New York engaged in persuading Governor Dongan to grant a city charter to Albany.
 Philip was named for his maternal grandfather Philip Pieterse Schuyler.

 Alida Livingston taught her children to read and write both English and Dutch.
 Philip spent a year with the Huguenot community of New Rochelle in order to learn French, in anticipation of a career as an Albany trader dealing with French Canada.
 Philip grew up learning the intricacies of business, and trade from his father, the most successful entrepreneur in the Hudson Valley.
 From 1707, he acted as his father's unofficial deputy in the offices of clerk of the county and city of Albany.
 Philip Livingston is described as "a handsome, gay 'breaker of hearts'".